Católicos por La Raza: Criticisms of the Catholic Church

-St. Basil's Protests
+St. Basil's protests

-Located on Wilshire Boulevard, just west of downtown Los Angeles, St. Basil's Church was considered a "magnificent statement of faith," when it was first constructed.
+Located on Wilshire Boulevard, just west of downtown Los Angeles, St. Basil's Church was considered a "magnificent statement of faith" when it was first constructed.
 Costing roughly 3.5 million dollars, the extravagant church quickly became an architectural pillar in the city.
 Growing discontent at the inequality expressed by the Church "took aim at the opulence, power, and three-million-dollar price tag of St. Basil's."
 CPLR saw the construction of St. Basil's as a clear demonstration of the Church's lack of concern with Mexican American struggles.
-Oscar Zeta Acosta referred to St. Basil's in The Revolt of the Cockroach People as a "monstrosity with a fantastic organ [that] pumps out a spooky religious hymn to this Christ Child of Golden Locks and Blue Eyes overlooking the richest drag in town".

-St. Basil's became the sight of many of CPLR's demonstrations.
+Oscar Zeta Acosta referred to the building in The Revolt of the Cockroach People as a "monstrosity with a fantastic organ [that] pumps out a spooky religious hymn to this Christ Child of Golden Locks and Blue Eyes overlooking the richest drag in town".
+The church became the site of many of CPLR's demonstrations.
 In June 1969, at the church's dedication service, concerned Catholics protested outside, holding signs that read: "$1,000,000 for glass and stone, but for the poor ???"